-In the guide below, prospective sterile processing technicians in the state of Michigan will discover everything they need to keep in mind when starting a career in this profession.
-They will understand how to adequately prepare for entry into a training program, along with the things to keep in mind when choosing their specific training destinations.
+In the guide below, prospective sterile processing technicians in Michigan will find everything they need to know when starting a career in this field.
+They will understand how to prepare for entry into a training program and what to consider when choosing their training destinations.

-Speaking of specific training destinations, the guide also includes a list that touches upon only the most prominent and notable programs for individuals in the state to consider.
-Other areas of focus include career growth opportunities, licensing requirements, and certification options, among others.
+Speaking of specific training destinations, the guide also includes a list of the most prominent programs for individuals in the state to consider.
+Other areas of focus include career growth opportunities, licensing requirements, and certification options.

 How to Become a Sterile Processing Technician in Michigan

-The following are the steps involved in starting a career as a sterile processing technician in Michigan.
+The following steps outline how to start a career as a sterile processing technician in Michigan.

 Preparatory Requirements